spesmilo/electrumx/docs/environment.rst

   SSL listening sockets are closed until the session count drops naturally to 95% of the limit.
 Defaults to 1,000.

+.. envvar:: MAX_RECV

+  The maximum size of an incoming message in bytes, the default is 1,000,000 bytes.
+  Note that the smallest sane/safe value for Bitcoin is ~800,100 bytes, as the largest standard tx can have a weight of 400K but the protocol hex-encodes that, plus there is a few bytes of protocol overhead.
+Setting this to lower than that would preclude clients from broadcasting txs that could propagate over the network.

 .. envvar:: MAX_SEND

   The maximum size of a response message to send over the wire, in